ECOSYSTEMS LAB

 Savannah Thomas, M.S.
 2023

-Now: Savannah just got a an internship with the Scientists in Parks (SIP) program and will be working with the Alaska Fire Ecology Program!
+Now: Savannah recently completed an internship with the Scientists in Parks (SIP) program working with the Alaska Fire Ecology Program!

 Cody Kimpton, B.S.
 2022